Getting Started for Video Conferences

 # Assigning PTZ Camera Presets

-2. Click Select in the Views section.
+2. Click Select in the Angles section.

-3. Click Create a new view.
+3. Click Create new layout.

 5. Click Create.